Logging#

 Sidecar containers#

-We will provide an example of the sidecar strategy in this guide.
+We provide an example of the sidecar strategy in this guide.
 You can process logs by configuring a log-processing sidecar for each Ray pod.
 Ray containers should be configured to share the /tmp/ray directory with the logging sidecar via a volume mount.

 You can configure the sidecar to do either of the following: